pkp/healthSciences/README.md

 Current version: Alpha1 (unreleased)

 This theme was commissioned and is maintained by the [Public Knowledge Project](https://pkp.sfu.ca/).
+For all non-technical questions, please visit the [PKP Forum](https://forum.pkp.sfu.ca/).

 ## Installation